MSU-Libraries/catalog/docs/harvesting-and-importing.md

 such as when we're adding new data fields or doing a VuFind version upgrade (...which typically add new data fields).

-* Start the manual task "Deploy VuFind Build Env" in gitlab.
+* Start the manual task "Deploy VuFind Build Env" in GitLab.
 It will update the `catalog_build` container.
 This is not done automatically so that other updates to the main branch can be deployed while a full import is running.

 * Identify what collection each alias is pointing to currently